What is influencer marketing?

 - Sponsored posts: Brands can pay influencers directly for posting about their products or services.
 This is often available to influencers with larger followings.

 - Ambassador contracts: Brands can enter into brand ambassador contracts with influencers or content creators to promote their products or services on a regular basis.
 The influencer would be an independent contractor working for the brand.
 The contract might specify a minimum number of posts or amount of engagement that the influencer would have to provide.

-- Affiliate marketing: The influencer’s pay is based on the number of conversions they bring in.
-The more followers buy the brand’s products or services, the more money the influencer makes.
+- Affiliate marketing: The influencer’s pay is based on the number of new customers or sales they bring in.
+The more followers that buy the brand’s products or services, the more money the influencer makes.

 What are the laws that surround influencer marketing?